 An air conditioning unit should be recharged when, and only when, there is a refrigerant leak.

-While doing it yourself may seem like a great idea, it is highly recommended to leave this task to the experts.
+While doing it yourself may seem like a great idea, leaving this task to the experts is highly recommended.
 There might be instances when you overcharge your AC system, leading to potential leakage while undercharging.
 It may result in higher running costs and decreased efficiency.

 If you decide to DIY this procedure, check the manual and follow every procedure stated by the dot.
 Also, be sure to wear protective equipment when you do it, like gloves and goggles, to be safe.